 73

-(1) An administrator's statement of proposals under paragraph 49 may not include any action which--
+(1) An education administrator's statement of proposals under paragraph 49 may not include any action which--

-(a) affects the right of a secured creditor of the company to enforce his security,
+(a) affects the right of a secured creditor of the further education body to enforce his security,

-(b) would result in a preferential debt of the company being paid otherwise than in priority to its non-preferential debts, . . .
+(b) would result in a preferential debt of the further education body being paid otherwise than in priority to its non-preferential debts, . . .

-[(bb) would result in an ordinary preferential debt of the company being paid otherwise than in priority to any secondary preferential debts that it may have,]
+[(bb) would result in an ordinary preferential debt of the further education body being paid otherwise than in priority to any secondary preferential debts that it may have,]

-(c) would result in one preferential creditor of the company being paid a smaller proportion of [an ordinary preferential debt] than another[, or
+(c) would result in one preferential creditor of the further education body being paid a smaller proportion of [an ordinary preferential debt] than another[, or

-(d) would result in one preferential creditor of the company being paid a smaller proportion of a secondary preferential debt than another].
+(d) would result in one preferential creditor of the further education body being paid a smaller proportion of a secondary preferential debt than another].

 (2) Sub-paragraph (1) does not apply to--